John-Qu/John-Qu.github.io/_posts/2017-09-06-MIT6001x-W1-Python-Basics-V1-Introduction.md

-And the classic one from computer sciences called the Turing halting problem and it simply says if I want to write a piece of code, a program that could take as input any other program and tell me whether it will always work, whether it will always stop with an answer, it turns out you simply can't compute that in all cases.
+And the classic one from computer sciences called the Turing halting problem and it simply says if I want to write a piece of code, a program that could take in as input any other program and tell me whether it will always work, whether it will always stop with an answer, it turns out you simply can't compute that in all cases.
 So there are going to be limits to computation.

 Not to worry.
 It's going to be a lot of things we can do, and that's what we're going to do throughout this course.